vinsco30/SLAM-Realsense-T265-D435-ROS2/README.md

 Now you can plug the T265 cam and run the node,

         $ ros2 launch realsense2_camera rs_t265_launch.py $

+If you want to run T265 + D435, run,

+        $ ros2 launch relasense2_camera rs_d400_and_t265_launch.py $

+P.S.
+Modify the `tf_static_publisher` in the launch file for your cameras configurations

+Launch the SLAM node,

+        $ ros2 launch realsense2_camera rtabmap.launch.py $

 ### TODO: lighten up the image